Autism, Aspergers, neurodiversity

 Member of the aspire yorkshire region autism consultancy network

 Neurodiversity is a special interest for me

-I am a member of the specialist Aspire group which meets ten times per year for training and supervision on autism, Aspergers's and other neurodiverse areas which may or may not be associated in conjunction with autism.
-We update skills and share ideas and experience in order to offer the best support we can to our clients.
+I am a member of the specialist Aspire group which meets ten times per year for training and supervision on autism, Aspergers's, ADHD and other neurodiverse areas which may or may not be associated in conjunction with autism.
+We take part in training, update skills and share ideas and experience in order to offer the best support we can to our clients.
 Difference not deficit is a focus.

 The kind of areas I might be working on with clients

 Do I recognise my own emotions - do I recognise the emotions of others?

 Communication - others don't understand me - I don't understand them?

 Relationships - would like to have more - would like to improve the ones I have - would like less